Deempho/alx-system_engineering-devops/0x01-shell_permissions/README.md

-3 New owner : write a scritp that changes the owner of the file hello to the user 4 Empty : Write a script that create an empty file called hello 5 Execute : write s script that adds execute permission to the owner of the file hello
+3 New owner : write a scritp that changes the owner of the file hello to the user 4 Empty : Write a script that create an empty file called hello 5 Execute : write s script that adds execute permission to the owner of the file hello 6 Multiple permissions:write that adds execute permission to the owner and the group owner, and readr permission to other users, to the file hello